 The advantage of a multi-position ladder is the ability to complete a wide range of tasks or projects without needing to own and store several different ladders.
 Instead, a model like the Velocity from Little Giant gives you a step ladder, extension ladder, 90-degree ladder, or scaffolding (separate trestle kit is required).
 One ladder for many projects is a big win for homeowners that are short on storage space or don’t want to spend hundreds of dollars on various types of ladders.

 This version from Little Giant is made of lightweight aluminum and has a respectable 300-pound weight rating.
-Keep in mind, however, that lightweight is a relative term and some users were still surprised by the heft of this multi-use ladder.
+Keep in mind, however, that lightweight is a relative term, and some users may still be surprised by the heft of this multi-use ladder.
 Our tester weighs in to say that this is a sturdy, well-built step ladder but is not the lightest option if you only need a simple step ladder for small household tasks.
 A big advantage of this multi-position ladder is its Rock Lock adjustment system that lets you reconfigure the ladder quickly and easily—but be aware that you’ll need to use caution not to pinch your fingers in the frame during set-up and folding.
 When you’re done using the ladder, its slim profile only measures 9 inches and fits in tight spaces in the home or garage.
 The Little Giant is made of lightweight aluminum and has a respectable 300-pound weight rating.